 - increase awareness of the importance of eating vegetables and fruit and drinking water

-- give students, teachers and staff an opportunity to eat vegetables and fruit during an allocated Crunch&Sip break in the classroom
+- give students, teachers and staff an opportunity to eat vegetables and fruit during Crunch&Sip time in the classroom

 - encourage students, teachers and staff to drink water throughout the day in the classroom, during break times and at sports, excursions and camps

-- encourage parents to provide students with fruit or vegetables every day
+- encourage parents to provide students with vegetables or fruit every day

-- develop strategies to help students who don't have regular access to fruit and vegetables
+- develop strategies to help students who don't have regular access to vegetables and fruit

 Why should students eat vegetables and fruit in class?